-- The connecting pipework must be completely clean, dry and free from internal rust or scale. - When fitting the intake and discharge pipework it is essential that adequate supports be provided and that it is properly aligned to prevent excessive strain being placed upon the machine, flexible pipe should be placed in the pipeline to remove this strain. - During installation ensure that no foreign matter enters the machine or serious damage may result. - An intake filter with diameter at least the same size as the compressor intake, should be fitted into the intake side to prevent any particles from entering the machine. - Use P.T.F.E. tape only as a jointing medium since surplus from jointing compounds will damage the machine. - It is essential to fit a non-return valve in the pipework, preferably on the discharge side to prevent the machine from running in reverse on shutdown. - Arrange both the intake and discharge pipework so that any condensate flows away from the machine. - If user is installing their own protective devices and switches these must be suitable for operation in the zone classified. - All pipework and fittings must comply with IGE/UP/2 or the national standard for the country of installation.
+- The connecting pipework must be completely clean, dry and free from internal rust or scale. - When fitting the intake and discharge pipework it is essential that adequate supports be provided and that it is properly aligned to prevent excessive strain being placed upon the machine, flexible pipe should be placed in the pipeline to remove this strain. - During installation ensure that no foreign matter enters the machine or serious damage may result. - An intake filter should be fitted into the intake side to prevent any particles from entering the machine. - Use P.T.F.E. tape only as a jointing medium since surplus from jointing compounds will damage the machine. - When the machine is delivering into or exhausting from a receiver, or working with a system having a large storage capacity, it is essential to fit a non-return value in the pipework, preferably on the intake side to prevent the machine from running in reverse on shutdown. - Arrange both the intake and discharge pipework so that any condensate flows away from the machine. - If user is installing their own protective switches / devices these must be suitable for operation in the zone classified. - All pipework and fittings must comply with IGE/UP/2 or the national standard for the country of installation.